karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 - Manual memory management
 - Statically typed

 Many new languages fail on one of these points, so I end up not liking them.
-However, the last few years there have been some popular languages that fit into this description, such as Rust and Zig.
-If you want to use one of Odin, Rust or Zig but don't know which one, then I recommend you to spend 1-2 weeks using each and make up your mind.
-Do not listen to fans of these languages, because a lot of it boils down to personal preference.
+However, the last few years there has emerged some languages that fit into this description, such as Odin and Zig.
+If you want to use one of Odin or Zig but don't know which one, then I recommend spending 1-2 weeks using each and then make up your own mind.

 ## A note on learning Odin